3.2 C runtime limitations

 Functions like toupper(), tolower(), isgraph()...

-Please note that it is usually not possible to write Hollywood plugins in C++ on AmigaOS because C++ most of the time also needs custom compiler constructor and destructor code.
+If you intend to write Hollywood plugins in C++ on AmigaOS you also need to manually call the constructor/destructor code because the C++ runtime most of the time also depends on custom compiler constructor and destructor code.

 Show TOC